coleifer/greendb/README.md

                         Maximum number of clients.
   -p PORT, --port=PORT  Port to listen on.
   -r, --reset           Reset database and config.
 All data will be lost.
-  -S, --no-sync         Do not flush system buffers to disk when committing a
+  -s, --sync            Flush system buffers to disk when committing a
                         transaction.
-Use with caution.
+Durable but much slower.
   -M, --no-metasync     Flush system buffers to disk only once per
                         transaction, omit the metadata flush.
   -W, --writemap        Use a writeable memory map.